The Bankrate promise

 Roll your coins for easier spending

 Rolling coins is a cost-effective way to make exchanging or spending them much easier.
-Many banks give out coin wrappers for free, and cheap packs can be found in various sizes at dollar and office-supply stores and Amazon.
+Many banks give out coin wrappers for free, and cheap packs can be found in various sizes at dollar and office-supply stores, as well as Amazon.

 If you have young children who are trying to learn math virtually, use the coin wrappers as a real classroom.
 Between all the pennies, nickels, dimes and quarters you’ve collected, they can practice counting and begin to understand basic money values.

-If you’re still wary of rolling your own coin or simply don’t have the patience (time is money, after all), you could instead shell out for a coin-sorting machine.
-Office-supply stores, Walmart and Amazon sell coin-sorting machines for $50 or less.
+If you’re still wary of rolling your own coins or simply don’t have the patience (time is money, after all), you could instead shell out for a coin-sorting machine.
+Electronic coin sorters can be found at office-supply stores, Walmart and Amazon for $50 to $100.

 Check if local retailers allow for coin exchange

 Many retailers offer self-checkouts that accept coins.
 Some gas stations, such as QuikTrip, also offer coin-exchange machines that you can use to exchange coins for cash.